 If you’ve ever subjected yourself to the horrors of reality television, a few minutes of the petty nonsense on The Real Housewives of Wherever is all the proof we need that having a bunch of fancy crap doesn’t correlate with success at all.↩

 “You don’t understand!”
-The shrill note to his voice rose toward hysterics.
-The growing crowd watched in embarrassed silence.
+The shrill note in his voice rising toward hysterics.
+Onlookers watch in embarrassed silence.
 “There are fucking bears!
 They can eat us!
 How is no one concerned about this?!”↩

 This is something Nate and I talk about at length in Refocus, but the short version is this:

 We’re told to follow our passion, which will allow us to build a livelihood where we’re masters of our craft and happy in our work.
 But that’s not how it works; instead, we have to work toward mastery — and at first it’s a miserable fucking slog — but out of that mastery we gain a deep satisfaction with our work, which becomes happiness and passion.↩

 Yes, the world is awful.
 Yes, most people have it worse than I do.
 Yes, I’m really lucky.
 But also, fuck off with your sanctimonious bullshit, because they just promoted goddamn Todd over me, okay?↩